Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Đại biểu Nhân dânBáo Đại biểu Nhân dân01/08/2024

-In recent times, thanks to the attention of Party committees at all levels, along with support resources from the National Target Program for Socio -Economic Development of Ethnic Minority and Mountainous Areas; the support of the community and the changes in awareness and working methods of the people, the remote areas deep in the core area of Phong Nha - Ke Bang National Park are gradually improving day by day.
+In recent times, thanks to the attention of Party committees at all levels, along with support resources from the National Target Program for Socio -Economic Development of Ethnic Minority and Mountainous Areas; the support of the community and the changes in people's awareness and practices, the remote areas deep in the core area of Phong Nha - Ke Bang National Park are gradually improving day by day.

-With a lack of electricity and clean water, the Ma Coong ethnic people in Thuong Trach commune are stuck in poverty and have limited living conditions.
-All levels, sectors and society have been working together to help people in the border area have better living conditions.
+Facing numerous difficulties due to lack of electricity and clean water, the Ma Coong ethnic people in Thuong Trach commune are stuck in poverty and have limited living conditions.
+All levels, sectors and society have been working together to help the people in the border area have better living conditions.

 Concerns about clean water sources